Finnaware/Kyu-latro/README.md

 Retextures parts of the game be to be Fennekin line themed!
+(Warning: May cover eternal stickers, so check the card just to be sure, oops!)

 Requires [Malverk](https://github.com/Eremel/Malverk)